GDaMan00/HackWorkshop1/README.md

 ### Box Model
 The CSS box model is the box that wraps every single HTML element.
 This model consists of all of the visual formatting elements, such as border, padding, border-radius, and content.The details of the box model will be covered in the section below.

-### Visual Formatting: Dimensions, Display, and Positioning
-One of CSS's main roles is to format the content that is specified by the HTML.
-It performs formatting tasks using a variety of formatting attributes defined below.

 ```
 .sample{

-    /* "display" specifies the display of the elements */
-    display: flex;

-    /* "position" specifies the type of positioning that should be used by an element */
-    position: relative;

     /* "width" specifies the width of the elements and can be in a variety of units (i.e. em, rem, px, %)
     width: 100%;